Options for managing your SMSF in the event of divorce

 Divorce is rarely easy so it’s vital to get professional legal and financial advice

 If a separation is handled through court, specific orders regarding the division of super will be determined.
 A separation agreement will note the agreed terms for an out-of-court settlement.
 In each situation there are likely to be legal, accounting and tax implications.
 Either way, seeking independent advice from a family law specialist can offer valuable guidance.
-They can also work with your financial advisor to coordinate options for dividing SMSF assets.
+They can also work with your financial adviser to coordinate options for dividing SMSF assets.
 For fairness, cost efficiencies and for the long-term benefit of each person’s retirement nest egg, in every scenario the transparent management of asset sales is critical.
-A financial advisor can help you with this and with thoughtful and prudent financial planning to smooth the rebuilding of your financial security.
+A financial adviser can help you with this and with thoughtful and prudent financial planning to smooth the rebuilding of your financial security.

 This insight contains factual information and was prepared without taking into account your circumstances, objectives, financial situation or needs.
 This insight was prepared for information and interest only.
 It is not intended to be comprehensive and does not constitute, and must not be relied on as legal or financial advice.
 While we attempt to ensure that the information in this insight is accurate and current when published, we do not guarantee that it is.
 As always, your personal circumstances are critical and seeking both legal and personal financial advice that is tailored to your circumstances is highly recommended.